MeidoPromotionAssociation/COM3D2.JustAnotherTranslator.Plugin/README.md

 After the first launch, a default `zh-CN` folder and a `Dump` folder will be created inside `JustAnotherTranslator`.
 (The `Dump` folder is for translators to dump game assets and can be ignored by regular users).

 #### Set Target Language

+(If you use a translation package provided by a someone, they will likely also provide a JAT configuration file with `TargetLanguage/目标语言` pre-configured.)

 Open the configuration file and find the `TargetLanguage/目标语言` option under `[2General]`.